Donald K. Petterson: Early life

 Petterson was born in Huntington Park, California.
 His family moved to Pismo Beach when he was three, and he later reported having an idyllic childhood there, roaming the beach and the hills.
-When he was thirteen, the family went to live in San Luis Obispo, where he attended high school, and in July 1948, aged seventeen, he joined the United States Navy "to see the world".
+When he was thirteen, the family moved to San Luis Obispo, where he attended high school.

+In July 1948, aged seventeen, he joined the United States Navy "to see the world."
 Having opted for the aviation branch, he trained at the Airman’s Fundamentals School at the Naval Air Station, Millington, Tennessee, and then at the Lakehurst Naval Air Station in New Jersey.
 His first ship was the USS General William Mitchell, on which he saw active service in the Korean War and took part in the evacuation of 100,000 United Nations troops and some 90,000 Korean civilians from Hungnam on December 24, 1950.
-Petterson stayed in the navy until July, 1952, by which time he was a petty officer and had gained a pilot's license.
-After discharge, he attended the University of California, Santa Barbara, where he was on the football team and graduated BA in 1956 in physical education.
+Petterson stayed in the navy until July 1952, by which time he was a petty officer and had gained a pilot's license.

+After discharge, he attended the University of California, Santa Barbara, where he was on the football team.
+He graduated BA in 1956 in physical education.